WorldAfterCapital/WorldAfterCapital/WIP.md

 # Work in Progress

 This book is a work in progress.
-I am currently in the midst of working through the entire book with an editor.
-The first half, up to and including Part Three, have been updated as a result.
-I will be tackling the second half in the coming weeks (as a result you may find some inconsistencies).
-References are currently broken and will be fixed in a later pass.
+I have just finished a fairly major revision of the entire text.
+It now reads more cohesively and contains all the arguments I want to make.
+References are, however, currently broken (missing links, missing references, etc.) and the Appendix still needs a lot of work.

 The process of writing in this way is an example of what I call the &ldquo;Knowledge Loop&rdquo; in the book.
 The Knowledge Loop consists of learning, creating and sharing.
 My writing is based on what I have learned.
 By sharing early, others can learn from my ideas and I, in turn, can learn from their feedback.